DS Smith's Circular Business Model

 Insight

-Strong relationships with our customers in fast moving consumer goods (FMCG), retail and industrial sectors, combined with our own expertise, means that we have considerable knowledge and insights in changing consumer, retail and regulatory trends and how they impact use of packaging.
+Our strong relationships with our customers in fast moving consumer goods (FMCG), retail and industrial sectors help us gain insights in changing consumer, retail and regulatory trends and how they impact the use of packaging.
+We use this knowledge to inform our innovation.

 Innovation